mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/p2p_ex1.md

 On top of the usual parameters, there are two wildcards that can be used. `MPI_ANY_SOURCE` instead of a precise id for the source of the message indicates you are ready to receive a message from any source. `MPI_ANY_TAG` has the same meaning, but for any tag.

+Finally, the `count` parameter represents the **maximum** number of elements you are expecting to receive in the communication.
+The actual number received can thus be less or equal.
+If you receive more elements, an error will be triggered.

 Let's now see a few example calls to `MPI_Recv` :